Time and Ally Financial honor Pomeroy auto dealer

 “Due to my passion, drive and the great mentors who provided the tools, initiative and skills that allowed me to understand and run a dealership with optimum department metrics, I was able to achieve my dream,” he said.
 “I wake up every morning blessed with the opportunity to work side by side with my sons and wife in this business that we all equally love and live for.”

 And he passes that good will onto his community as well.
 Porter sponsors area baseball teams, county fairs and high school fundraising initiatives.
+As such, looking for ideas that can go toward these high profit fundraisers for schools will be very important, as this will ensure that it’s different events each time.
+With the help of Porter, so much good has already been done within the community.
 He donated toward the building of a new football stadium for Meigs High School in Pomeroy, a new field house for Alexander High School in Albany, Ohio, and new stadium lights for Trimble High School in Glouster, Ohio.
 And he supports the March of Dimes, 4-H, FFA (Future Farmers of America), the American Red Cross and other local and national organizations.

 For his good works and contribution to the local economy, Porter’s company has received awards from the Meigs County Chamber of Commerce and the Athens Area Chamber of Commerce, to name a few.

 “The Porter family has yearly involvements with 11 counties, and we are proud to provide support and assistance when needed to local businesses and the community,” Porter said.